- Search The Registry

-Besides Dr. Canady's position as the director of pediatric neurosurgery, she also works to change the perspective of how Black patients and physicians are perceived.
-She claims the major medical problem for Blacks stems from the scarcity of research targeting their specific health concerns and needs.
+Besides Dr. Canady's position as the director of pediatric neurosurgery, she also works to change the perspective of how black patients and physicians are perceived.
+She claims the primary medical problem for Blacks stems from the scarcity of research targeting their specific health concerns and needs.
 Canady believes the issues will be better addressed now that medical schools are diversifying their student bodies and faculties.

 In 1975, Canady was elected to the Alpha Omega Alpha Honorary Medical Society.
-In 1983, she was Teacher of the Year at Children’s Hospital of Michigan; in 1991, Dr. Canady was honored as Alumni at the University of Michigan.
+In 1983, she was Teacher of the Year at Children’s Hospital of Michigan; in 1991, Dr. Canady was honored as an Alumni at the University of Michigan.

-Dr. Canady is now retired and has more time to spend with her husband and on working to change the view and assumptions about black patients and black medical personnel.
+Dr. Canady is now retired and has more time to spend with her husband and on working to change the views and assumptions about black patients and black medical personnel.
 She claims the major medical problem for blacks stems from the scarcity of research targeting their specific health concerns and needs.